Temporal Knowledge Graph Forecasting with Neural ODE: Our Model

-Our model is an autoregressive model.
-It specifies the entity representation at a specific time point $t$ by utilizing the graph information before $t$.
-To perform the link prediction task, our model takes three steps.
-First, our model computes the graph representation at the query timestamp.
-Then our model uses KG decoders to compute the scores of all the $(s,r,o)$ triplets of interest.
-Finally, our model ranks the scores of the potential missing entities and does the prediction.
+TANGO is an autoregressive model that forecasts the entity representation at time $t$ by utilizing the graph information before $t$.
+To answer a link forecasting query $(s, r, ?, t)$, TANGO takes three steps.
+First, TANGO computes the hidden representations $\mathbf H(t)$ of entities and relations at the time $t$.
+Then TANGO uses a score function to compute the scores of all quadruples $\{(s, r, o, t)|o \in \mathcal V \}$ accompanied with candidate entities.
+Finally, TANGO chooses the object with the highest score as its prediction.

-We will present the parameter learning and the extrapolated link prediction procedure in this section.